guavz-cs/guavz-cs/README.md

 # 👋 Hi, I’m Zetu Kuluvuyo Zide

-I'm a **Full-Stack Software Developer** passionate about building **real-world software solutions** that solve meaningful problems.
+I'm a **Junior Software Developer** passionate about building **real-world software solutions** that solve meaningful problems.
 I enjoy working across the stack, from backend logic to frontend design and mobile apps.